![]() |

 |

-You cannot use the nextWord
+You cannot use the nextWord message to

-read floating-point numbers, because nextWord
+read floating-point numbers, because nextWord stops reading when it

 encounters a decimal point.
-Fortunately, you can define nextNumber
+Fortunately, you can define nextNumber,

-which reads numbers whether they are Integer
+which reads numbers whether they are Integer instances or

-Float
+Float instances.

-The following simple version of the nextNumber
+The following simple version of the nextNumber method uses

-to determine whether the first part of the number is
+peek to determine whether the first part of the number is

 followed by a decimal point; if so, it reads the rest, and uses

-to convert the concatenated parts:
+asFloat to convert the concatenated parts:

 Stream method definition instance nextNumber | number fraction | number := self nextWord. self peek = $. ifTrue: [fraction := self nextWord. ^ (number , '.' , fraction) asFloat] ifFalse: [^ number asInteger]